Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Methodology

-The summation is still over all training set data points, potentially from different flow fields, different streamwise profiles, and different wall-normal locations within the boundary layer.
-The subscript $(i)$ indicates the $i^{\mathrm {th}}$ point: $u_{(i)}^*$ is the experiment or DNS result at $y_{(i)}^*$, and $u^*(y_{(i)}^*,Re_{\tau (i)}^*,\beta _{(i)},\gamma_{(i)}; k,a,m,b,n)$ is the prediction of the corrected model above $u^*$ given $(y^*_{(i)},Re_{\tau, (i)},\beta _{(i)},\gamma_{(i)})$.
-Using flow field b1n (See Table \ref{tab:flow_description}) as the training dataset, we obtained the optimal parameters shown in Table\ref{tab:Optimal_parameters}, in which, $k=0.451$, which to some extent represents the Kármán constant $\kappa$, is larger than $\kappa=0.384$ obtained by Princeton Superpipe (PSP) data in \citep{Nagib_Chauhan_2008}, $\kappa = 0.37$ given by high-Reynolds-number LES in \citep{Inoue_Pullin_2011}, and $\bar k=0.4169$ given by Subrahmanyam \etal (\citeyear{Subrahmanyam_Cantwell_Alonso_2022}) in his tested APG TBL cases.
-The difference is expected, because the parameters here come from different optimization method, and stand for a different physical meaning from the original $\kappa$.
+Using flow field b1n (See Table \ref{tab:flow_description}) as the training dataset, we obtained the optimal parameters shown in Table\ref{tab:Optimal_parameters}.
+It is shown that the optimal $k=0.451$, which to some extent represents the Kármán constant $\kappa$, is larger than $\kappa=0.384$ obtained in Princeton Superpipe (PSP) data by \cite{Nagib_Chauhan_2008}, $\kappa = 0.37$ given by high-Reynolds-number LES of \cite{Inoue_Pullin_2011}, and $\bar k=0.4169$ given by \cite{Subrahmanyam_Cantwell_Alonso_2022} in his tested APG TBL cases.

 Another issue to discuss is that due to the influence of PG, the flow outside the boundary layer may not stably reach the free stream velocity $u_e$.
 Therefore, in order to determine the nominal thickness $\delta$, a diagnostic function is used here: